 Instead, the picture-perfect green induces a state of passive acceptance.
 The message is this – “The Context has been set.
 Everything is beautifully set in place.
 Appreciate the view.
 Do not tinker with it.”
 The message is good if your organization is a museum.
 It makes everybody function like Egyptian mummies – dead for a long, long time.

-How sad when we can let our imagination go wild green!
-And invite employees to roll on the grass!
+How about letting our imagination go wild green!
+And inviting employees to roll on the grass!